MarcelMeurer/WVD-Hydra/README.md

   - From version 1.0.0.6: Can be configured on the host pool level
 - [Scripts and Script Collections](#Scripts-and-Script-Collections)
   - Run Powershell scripts on session hosts
-  - Orchestarte hosts with multiple scripts and tasks: Drain mode on -> Logoff users -> Start the VM -> Run a script -> Restart -> Drain mode off
+  - Orchestrate hosts with multiple scripts and tasks: Drain mode on -> Logoff users -> Start the VM -> Run a script -> Restart -> Drain mode off
   - Built-in scripts/collections for Windows Update, Windows 10 optimization, ...
 - ...